hashicorp/terraform-provider-google/website/docs/r/compute_resize_request.html.markdown

 * `errors` -
   (Output)
-  [Output Only] The array of errors encountered while processing this operation.
+  The array of errors encountered while processing this operation.
   Structure is [documented below](#nested_errors).